Teaching Beyond the Gender Binary in the University Classroom

 Conflict may arise when creating (and trying to maintain) a gender-inclusive classroom environment.
 In these moments, instructors and teaching assistants may feel uncertain about how to appropriately intervene, particularly when a student has been misgendered or when microaggressions occur.
 Despite discomfort, it is the instructor and teaching assistants’ role as the leaders in the classroom to intervene.
 This is often the case even when these “teaching moments” are not directly related to the course content.

 One of the best ways to maintain a positive classroom environment is be proactive about establishing norms of mutual respect from the first class meeting.
-For many instructors, it is customary to communicate expectations about course assignments and attendance on the first day; however, incorporating expectations about healthy communication, conflict and respecting one another’s gender identity tends to be more rare.
+For many instructors, it is customary to communicate expectations about course assignments and attendance on the first day; however, incorporating expectations about healthy communication, conflict and respecting one another’s gender identity tends to be less common.
 As a result, instructors may miss an important opportunity to cultivate a welcoming and gender-inclusive classroom atmosphere.
-More importantly, modeling such behavior may give students a better sense of how to conduct themselves and greater trust in the support in the learning community of the classroom.
+More importantly, modeling such behavior may give students a better sense of how to conduct themselves and may build trust in the learning community of the classroom.

-For those who choose to communicate their expectations about communication, conflict and mutual respect, there are many ways this conversation might unfold.
-One possible approach is to begin the semester with a conversation about the importance of honoring one another by correctly pronouncing names and using requested pronouns.
+For instructors who choose to express their expectations about communication, conflict and mutual respect, there are many ways this conversation might unfold.
+One possible approach is to begin the semester with a conversation about the importance of honoring one another by correctly pronouncing names, not assuming the gender or pronoun that people identify with, and consistently using the pronouns that people use once you have asked.

 This mutual respect document was developed in the Physics department at Ohio State University.